Black Sabbath: 1973–1976: Sabbath Bloody Sabbath and Sabotage

 In November 1973, Black Sabbath began to receive positive reviews in the mainstream press after the release of Sabbath Bloody Sabbath, with Gordon Fletcher of Rolling Stone calling the album "an extraordinarily gripping affair" and "nothing less than a complete success".
 Later reviewers such as AllMusic's Eduardo Rivadavia cite the album as a "masterpiece, essential to any heavy metal collection", while also displaying "a newfound sense of finesse and maturity".
-The album marked the band's fifth consecutive Platinum-selling album in the U.S., reaching number four on the UK Albums Chart and number 11 in the U.S.
+The album marked the band's fifth consecutive Platinum-selling album in the US, reaching number four on the UK Albums Chart and number 11 in the US.

 The band began a world tour in January 1974, which culminated at the California Jam festival in Ontario, California, on 6 April 1974.
 Attracting over 200,000 fans, Black Sabbath appeared alongside popular 1970s rock and pop bands Deep Purple, Eagles, Emerson, Lake & Palmer, Rare Earth, Seals & Crofts, Black Oak Arkansas and Earth, Wind & Fire.
-Portions of the show were telecast on ABC Television in the U.S., exposing the band to a wider American audience.
+Portions of the show were telecast on ABC Television in the US, exposing the band to a wider American audience.
 In the same year, the band shifted management, signing with notorious English manager Don Arden.
-The move caused a contractual dispute with Black Sabbath's former management, and while on stage in the U.S., Osbourne was handed a subpoena that led to two years of litigation.
+The move caused a contractual dispute with Black Sabbath's former management, and while on stage in the US, Osbourne was handed a subpoena that led to two years of litigation.

 Black Sabbath began work on their sixth album in February 1975, again in England at Morgan Studios in Willesden, this time with a decisive vision to differ the sound from Sabbath, Bloody Sabbath.
 "We could've continued and gone on and on, getting more technical, using orchestras and everything else which we didn't particularly want to.
 We took a look at ourselves, and we wanted to do a rock album – Sabbath, Bloody Sabbath wasn't a rock album, really".
 Produced by Black Sabbath and Mike Butcher, Sabotage was released in July 1975.
 As with its precursor, the album initially saw favourable reviews, with Rolling Stone stating "Sabotage is not only Black Sabbath's best record since Paranoid, it might be their best ever", although later reviewers such as AllMusic noted that "the magical chemistry that made such albums as Paranoid and Volume 4 so special was beginning to disintegrate".